3MFConsortium/spec_volumetric/3MF Volumetric Extension.md

 ## Chapter 2.
 Function Implicit

-The _implicit_ namespace enhances the _volumetric extension_ by providing a way for the definition of closed form functions that can be utilized for generating volumetric data as an alenative to FunctionFromImage3D<functionfromimage3d>.
+The _implicit_ namespace enhances the _volumetric extension_ by providing a way for the definition of closed form functions that can be utilized for generating volumetric data as an alternative to FunctionFromImage3D<functionfromimage3d>.
 These functions can be nested and can have an arbitrary number of inputs and outputs.

-When used as input for `<volumedata><boundary><volumedata/><boundary/>`, the functions are evaluated at each point within the mesh or its bounding box.
+When used as input for `<volumedata><boundary><boundary/><volumedata/>`, the functions are evaluated at each point within the mesh or its bounding box.
 These functions are constructed through a graph-connected node set that is connected to both the function's inputs and outputs.
 Some of node types allow the usage of other resources, like computing the signed distance to mesh.
 Also a functionFromImage3D can be called from inside of a function.

 Consider an example: